-Blog, Australia, 16 October 2020: It’s not unusual for us to say that this year has been a struggle.
-Each of us has had to dig deep and find out what leadership style and skills we choose to demonstrate to our teams, during these uncertain times of COVID-19.
+Blog, Australia, 16 October 2020: It’s not unusual for us to say “this year has been a struggle“, as many of us had our resilience tested, or we have finely tuned our leadership style to help us re-connect with remote teams and colleagues during these uncertain COVID-19 times.

 This blog looks at the perceptions, learnings and tools of uncertainty, remoteness and resilience.